An acquired taste? McDonald's China offers burger featuring Spam and crushed Oreos

 Chinese social media posters weren't shy with their criticisms as well.

 "It wasn't bad but it couldn't be considered tasty," said one Weibo user.
 "The Oreo crumbs were everywhere.
-Swallow and you would completely forget about its taste.
+Swallow and you would completely forget about its taste."

 Another reviewer said it was outright unpleasant: "It was sour and sweet and savory.
 I could taste the flavors of carsickness."